-In this post, we’re going to continue discussing the advantages and disadvanages retail traders have when compared to insitutional traders, and how retail traders can beat institutions.
+In this post, we will continue discussing the advantages and disadvantages retail traders have compared to institutional traders and how retail traders can beat institutions.

 Hedge Funds vs. Retail Traders

 Let’s start by talking about hedge funds and retail traders and the resources available to each.

 Both institutional and retail traders trade securities intend to make a profit.
 But that’s about where the similarities end.